Podcast 115: Christoph De Babalon

 “I need to do it for my sanity,” he says.
 “It's just a way for me as a person to deal with all the negative influence and turn it into something that is creative.
 It sounds very idealistic maybe, I don't know, but it could be something like that.”

 “I don't think it's right to be nasty and negative all the time,” he adds, concerned that his music could make anyone feel ill at ease.
 “That would be terrible...
 To be inspiring to people like that.
 I want to...” he pauses.
 “Maybe it sounds silly.
 I would like to communicate with my listeners that there is darkness in there but there is also this fragility.
 There are harsh beats but there will always be parts of the tracks that are fragile and imperfect.
 Vulnerable in a way.

 “It's not just a harsh, dark train running over you.
 It's...” he pauses again.
 “I don't know man...
 It's a meditation on life?”

-More recently, on his forthcoming EP for Helm's A L T E R label, ‘Shivers and Shakes’ he offers an uncharacteristically spritely rhythm, dropping the from his usual 170 BPM hysterics to a chirpier 110.
-It’s one of several subtle tricks that have proved his evolution over time, which has seen him cutting the distortion (slightly) in exchange for a more refined, crystalline abyss (sometimes).
+More recently, on his forthcoming EP for Helm's A L T E R label, ‘Shivers and Shakes’ he offers an uncharacteristically spritely rhythm, dropping away from his usual 170 BPM hysterics into a chirpier 110.
+It’s one of several subtle tricks that have proven his evolution over time, which has seen him cutting the distortion in exchange for a more refined, crystalline abyss.